Social Media and Injuries: Why Posting Online May Hurt Your Case

 Social media can be especially damaging when involved in personal injury cases.
 Your insurance company, or the defense, are looking for a tidbit of evidence.
 They do this in order to to undermine your case and destroy your credibility.
 Your credibility is these cases is essential – don’t let a mindless post destroy it.
 Because of the serious implications of social media in court cases, there are certain rules you should follow when online.

 If you are a regular poster on social media sites such as Facebook or Twitter, here’s what you need to avoid doing so you don’t ruin your case:

-- If you are involved in a personal injury claim, do not post anything about your accident or your injuries.
+- If you have an involvement in a personal injury claim, do not post anything about your accident or your injuries.
 The defendants and their attorneys will be monitoring for anything that can potentially damage your claims.

 - Never post anything when you are angry or frustrated.

 - Never comment about your personal injury case.
 Anything you say can be used against you in court.

 - Do not post photos or videos.
 Any proof that your injuries have not diminished your quality or enjoyment of life can hurt your claims in a civil suit